MarcosMeli/FileHelpers/Readme.md

 * ErrorManager
 * Sorting of big files

-It currently does **not** contain the following features:
+The .NET Standard FileHelpers dll currently does **not** contain the following features:
 * Dynamic: ClassBuilder and CsvClassBuilder.
-ClassBuilder is difficult to maintain and a rewrite in .NET Core as is, would require reference three NuGet packages.
+ClassBuilder is difficult to maintain and a rewrite in .NET Core / Standard as is, would require to reference three NuGet packages.
 There must be better ways to write record structures at runtime.
 * SmartFormatDetector: depends on ClassBuilder (Dynamic).
 * DataLink: code was very old and seemed not worth maintaining.